reso1/MIP-MCPP/README.md

 ## MCPP Simulation Results
-- The floor-medium instance using the RMMTC solution from MIP-SRH model
+- The floor-medium instance using the MMRTC solution from MIP-SRH model

 ![](figs/floor-medium-MIP.gif)